dmbarbour/glas/docs/GlasDesign.md

         fail : ∀S .
 S → FAIL
         halt:_ : ∀S,S' .
 S → S'

-A consequence of this 'loop' model is that we essentially need to represent loops as state machines.

-In context of transaction machines, 'halt' will effectively abort the entire transaction.

-User syntax can extend the effective set of control operators, e.g. compiling a mutually recursive function group into a central loop.
-Glas does not provide an 'eval' operator, but an 'eval' function may potentially be accelerated.
+User syntax can extend the effective set of control operators.
+For example, it is feasible to compile a local set of mutually recursive definitions into a state machine loop.
+Also, there is no built-in 'eval' but it is feasible to implement one.

 ### Data Operators